Enemies to Lovers Sci Fi Romance: Where to Start

 If the enemies arc is what you came for and explicit content is not a requirement, the free sample is for you.
 It confirms the premise, the tone, and the heat level in the first three chapters before you commit to anything.

-The Starfall Accord: The Full Arc, Done in Full
+Read the Free SampleThe Starfall Accord: The Full Arc, Done in Full

-The Starfall Accord was written for readers who find most sci fi romance lacking in one of three ways.
-It is either too slow to build, too vague about where the heat actually lands, or too quick to collapse the central conflict before it has done its work.
+The Starfall Accord was written for readers who find most sci fi romance too slow to build, too vague about where the heat lands, or too quick to collapse the central conflict before it has done its work.
+Two leads who begin as genuine adversaries, a slow burn that does not rush the friction that makes the pairing work, and a complete happy ending with no hedging and no sequel bait.

+Read The Starfall Accord if that description fits what you came looking for.
 Want to check the complete premise, content notes, and heat level detail before committing?
-The free three-chapter sample is the fastest way to find out if this is the right book for you.
+The free three chapter sample is the fastest way to find out.